 What are the advantages of online recruitment?
 Learn why it's the most efficient, cost-effective way for business owners to source new employees.

 The advantages of online recruitment make it the most efficient and cost-effective way for business owners to source new employees.
-And this is no small claim when you consider that for most organizations, the average cost to recruit and hire one new employee is more than $4,100, with open positions generally sitting unfilled for more than 40 days, according to the Society for Human Resource Management.
+According to new benchmarking data from the Society for Human Resource Management (SHRM), the average cost per hire was nearly $4,700.

-And with an unemployment rate that is at its lowest in the past 18 years, according to the Bureau of Labor Statistics, finding the right employees fast can mean saving more funds to reinvest elsewhere.
+And with an unemployment rate that is at its lowest it's been since 1969. according to the Bureau of Labor Statistics, finding the right employees fast can mean saving more funds to reinvest elsewhere.

-"In today's tight labor market, finding great talent is one of the toughest parts of running a small or midsized business," says Maria Black, president of Small Business Solutions and Human Resources Outsourcing at ADP.
+"In today's tight labor market, finding great talent is one of the toughest parts of running a small or midsized business," says Maria Black, President and CEO at ADP.
 "Finding and hiring the right candidate quickly is critical to their success."

 While finding and onboarding a new employee is never easy, handling the process online can help you reach more potential hires as well as save you time and money.
 For instance, ADP recently partnered with ZipRecruiter to streamline hiring and onboarding processes to save time once you find the right candidate.

 Before you start recruiting for your next open position, consider these three advantages of taking the process online.

 When you're looking to hire a new employee, there are a number of costs to worry about, from advertising fees and travel expenses to third-party recruiting fees and referral payments to employees who may have recommended the new hire.
 You may also have to pay a sign-on bonus or relocation costs to secure the new employee.
 And recruiting doesn't just involve the actual costs of hiring a candidate — it includes the costs of training and retention.